josleecshl/cyverse_workshop_tutorias/02_cyverse_importing_data.md

 or

-- Click the file or folder to download and select the Cyberduck File menu and then click Download - the file is downloaded to your default download folder.
+- Select the file or folder to download and select the Cyberduck **File** menu and then click **Download** - the file is downloaded to your default download folder.

 > **Tip:** To navigate to a different folder (for example, to download a file from the Community Data folder)
     1. Click the Cyberduck Go menu and then click Go to Folder.
     2. Enter the path to the folder (you may want to copy the path to the folder displayed in the DE Data window's Viewing field).For example, to go to the Data Store Shared folder, enter **/iplant/home/shared**; Click **Go**.

 **Cyberduck window connected to Data Store**<br>
 <img src="https://mcbios.readthedocs.org/en/latest/img/connected_cyberduck.jpg", style="width:350px;height:400px;">